Razor Pages vs MVC – Which one is better for your project ?

-Before ASP.Net Core 2.0 we had MVC option to develop a web application.
-After the release of .Net Core 2.0, a developer has one more option to create a Web Application in .Net Core that is called .Net Core Razor pages.
+Before ASP.Net Core 2.0 we had an MVC option to develop a web application.
+After the release of .Net Core 2.0, a developer has one more option to create a Web Application in .Net Core i.e. .Net Core Razor pages.

-In this blog, we are going to see the differences between Web Application (Razor Pages) and Web Application (MVC) in ASP.Net Core.
-We will also see which kind of Web Application is well suited for your project or requirement by looking at benefits and code comparison.
+In this blog, we will see the differences between Web Applications (Razor Pages) and Web Applications (MVC) in ASP.Net Core.
+We will also see which type of Web Application is good for our project or requirement by looking at benefits and code comparison.

-Recently I was creating a project in ASP.Net Core 2.1.
+Recently I was creating a project in Visual Studio 2019/ 2022.
 I found 2 options in ASP.Net Core Web Application as below –

 Web Application – A project template for creating an ASP.Net Core application with example ASP.Net Core Razor Pages content.